A new test using research from Florida Tech may help pinpoint which soldiers would be most effective during deployment

 Rich Griffith, professor of industrial/organizational psychology and executive director of The Institute for Cross Cultural Management, is working with the Army on ways to test members of the Green Berets on cross cultural competence, a set of skills and attitudes that allow individuals to move in and out of any culture by studying local customs and the ability to take behavioral cues from a population.

-In the past, cultural competency was rarely assessed.
+In the past, cultural competency was rarely assessed by the Army.
 When it was, the tests for cross cultural competence were based on a questionnaire that didn’t provide a very accurate measurements of how well the soldiers fared in a foreign culture, Griffith said.
 The tests only relied on a soldier’s self-report.
 “The new test is innovative in measuring techniques that are more behavioral and more interactive with individuals,” he said.
 “It’s far and away the most state-of-the-art system I’ve seen in trying to assess cross cultural competence.
 But now we have to find out: Does it work?”

 In other words, it’s time to test the test, and Griffith and his researchers are tasked with the validation over a five-year period.
 The ideal way to test a soldier’s ability in this area would be to observe them in the field during a real military operation, but to do this, the researchers face hurdles such as personal safety and logistics.
 So how to assess a soldier’s cross cultural competence?
 Enter Robin Sage.